VolShyn/VolShyn.github.io/_math/brent.md

 * Superlinear: faster then linear (not necessarily with fixed order e.g. 1.5, 1.8)

-# Brent's minimization
+# Brent's minimization method

-Not to be confused with the Brent-Dekkers method, which is also called _Brent method_.
+Not to be confused with the Brent-Dekkers method, also called _Brent method_.
+The main difference is in the primary approach, one for minimization and the other for finding roots.

 First of all, it is an algorithm for minimization without derivatives.
-Also, it is by far the best in comparison with all other search techniques (Ternary, Dichotomous, Fibonacci, e.t.c).
+Also, it is by far the best in comparison with all other search techniques (Ternary, Dichotomous, Fibonacci, etc.).

 Brent's method uses **Golden-section search** and **Succesive Parabolic Interpolation** (SPI), because the first one has guarantee to find minimum (_converge_), while SPI will not guarantee the convergence, however, if it does converge, it will do it quickly.
 Convergence in a reasonable number of steps is guaranteed for any function.